ph4mished/spectra/README.md

 - Support for multiple color systems {basic ANSI colors, hex colors and 256-color Palette}.
 - Spectra uses [ ]-enclosed syntax but its not an owned syntax. **Users are free to use "[ ]" for anything of their choice without needing escapes, only if its content does not count as spectra tag/color.**

 **Spectra has true color support**, depending on your terminal's true color support.
-This is achieved through its hex colors.
+This is achieved through its hex and RGB colors.

-When true-color is not available, **hex colors will not be rendered**
+When true-color is not available, **hex and RGB colors will not be rendered**

 # Limitation
 Spectra supports Unix-like systems including Linux and macOS.
 Windows is not supported due to different terminal architecture.